Gertrude Chandler Warner: Boxcar Children Museum

 On July 3, 2004, the Gertrude Chandler Warner Boxcar Children Museum opened in Putnam, Connecticut.
 It is located across the street from Warner's childhood home and is housed in an authentic 1920s New Haven R.R. boxcar.
-The museum is dedicated to Warner's life and work, and includes original signed books, photos and artifacts from her life and career as a teacher in Putman.
-Included is the desk at which a 9-year-old Warner wrote her first story titled Golliwog at the Zoo.
+The museum is dedicated to Warner's life and work, and includes original signed books, photos and artifacts from her life and career as a teacher in Putnam.
+Included is the desk at which a nine-year-old Warner wrote her first story titled Golliwog at the Zoo.
 There is also a re-creation of the living space created by the Aldens – the Boxcar Children themselves.